agnaldocitadin/urelax/README.md

-Projects that will be here:\n
+Projects that will be here:
-- honeybee-app\n
+- honeybee-app
 - honeybee-app-server